 Research (x) indicates supplementing with butterbur can reduce the frequency of headaches, especially in children and adolescents.
 This supplement is well tolerated by users and does not cause adverse side effects.
 However, it may cause increased burping.

-The healthy serving size for butterbur is not more than 150 milligrams per day.
+The healthy serving size for butterbur extract powder is not more than 150 milligrams per day.
 Lower the dosage if you experience side effects.

 This supplement has anti-inflammatory properties and may help treat pain and inflammation (x).
 Ginger plays many vital roles in the body.
 It supports joint, skin and cardiovascular health (x).
 It also aids in the regulation of healthy cholesterol levels in the body (x) and supports digestion and relieves heartburns (x).